adambraimbridge/concepts-rw-neo4j/README.md

 "TME", "UPP" and "Smartlogic" are the only valid authorities, any other Authority will result in a 400 bad request response.

-Invalid json body input, or uuids that don't match between the path and the body will result in a 400 bad request response.
+Invalid JSON body input or UUIDs that don't match between the path and the body will result in a 400 bad request response.

 ### GET /{taxonomy}/{uuid}
 The internal read should return what got written